 EVE Online players have experienced one too many changes they didn't like recently and are now threatening CCP with quitting the game altogether.
 The straw that brought the camel's back was the announcement of local chat blackouts.

 Drifter invasions have rattled EVE Online's cage but it seems like it's not in a good way.
 The community found itself less than amused with these attacks since they both force the players to put their PvP campaigns on hold and fight an enemy that is less amusing.

 EVE Online is known for the increased social aspects when compared to other MMOs since a PvP war can actually cost money and incur major in-game costs, putting more accent on its importance.

 Drifters' meddling causes players to break off those engagements and start repelling the invasions so the important player objects don't get destroyed, breaking the game flow for the hardcore alliances that are in the middle of a full-scale war.

-CCP then announced that the invasions took their toll on the Nullsec space infrastructure, which would result in a communications blackout.
+CCP then that the invasions took their toll on the Nullsec space infrastructure, which would result in a communications blackout.
 This looks like a nice bit of flavour on the surface, giving perceived importance to Drifter invasions, even though players are already repelling them successfully while not being exactly thrilled with the combat difficulty.
-Some are even comparing it to World of Warcraft grinding.
+Some are even it to World of Warcraft grinding.